doanthuanthanh88/yas-http/GUIDE.md

     routers:                                    # Defined routes

-      # Server static files
+      # Serve static files
-      - serveIn: [./assets]                     # All of files in list will be served after request to
+      - serveIn: [./assets]                     # All of files in the list folders will be served after request to

       # Server upload API
       - path: /upload                           # Upload path.
 Default method is POST